 As for the 'c', in the name, it indicates that the camera is for 'casual' use.
 This could be anything from the competitive price, the smaller sensor format compared to full-frame, the vari-angle screen, the modest single UHS-I SD card slot, or the lack of weather-sealing.

-No, we wouldn't want to bash this beautiful camera around too much.
+No, we wouldn't want to bash this beautiful camera for beginners around too much.
 And that's a slight shame – we can't help wish this was a 'Nikon Z f' rather than a Nikon Z fc.
 The camera it's inspired by, the Nikon FM2, was a serious full-frame workhorse that could take a bullet for you, with a mechanical shutter able to rattle off frames with no battery power.
 It's a camera that lasts, while the Nikon Z fc is aimed at an altogether different photographer.